-In August 2017, funeral directors, Patrick Fahrenkrug and Derek Van Deurzen assumed ownership of the funeral home.
-Patrick subsequently purchased Derek’s interest of the business in 2022.
+In August 2017, funeral director Patrick Fahrenkrug assumed ownership of the funeral home and changed the name to Kessler-Fahrenkrug Funeral Home in 2022.
 Patrick was born and raised in Neenah and has been a licensed funeral director in the area since 1994.
 Patrick is proud to carry on the legacy of the Kessler family, working under the same principles of honesty, integrity, and quality service.

 Kessler-Fahrenkrug Funeral Home is a member of the Wisconsin Funeral Directors Association, the National Funeral Directors Association and the Fox River Valley Funeral Directors Association.